The Greens NSW believe:

 4. Planning processes and decisions must be corruption proof.

-5. The state’s natural, cultural, and built heritage - including Aboriginal heritage - must be protected and enhanced, and We must ensure planning decisions protect our natural and built heritage, including Aboriginal heritage, and not simply manage and record its destruction.
+5. The state’s natural, cultural, and built heritage - including First Nations heritage - must be protected and enhanced, and We must ensure planning decisions protect our natural and built heritage, including First Nations heritage, and not simply manage and record its destruction.

 6. Progressive aspirations for social and environmental justice must be ingrained in the law.